 5 - Bring your own food

 There’s nothing quite like a home-cooked meal… and there’s nothing as cheap either.
 If your accommodation has a kitchen, or somewhere to prepare food, it’s a great idea to either bring your own - or stop off at a local Aldi or Lidl to make your meals.
+Meals on the day of arrival and departure can be a little more functional than leisurely and planning ahead could save the extra spend at service stations or takeaways.

 Even if it’s just microwave meals, sure it might not be the healthiest or tastiest, but it’ll save you a decent stack of cash.
 If your accommodation doesn’t have anywhere to make food, you can still buy some bread and fillings to make your own sandwiches and turn it into a packed lunch for your family if you’re out and about.